wavefrontHQ/docs/pages/doc/tracing_best_practices.md

 1. Learn about traces and spans.
 Traces represent end-to-end requests across services, and consist of spans, which represent calls to individual operations.
 See [Tracing Basics](tracing_basics.html) for basic tracing concepts, and see [https://opentracing.io](https://opentracing.io/) for comprehensive discussion and details.

-2. Inventory your application to answer these questions:
+2. Examine your application to answer these questions:
 * Which services belong to your application?
 Which ones participate in the most critical requests?
 * What programming language or languages are these services written in?
 * Are any services built with open-source component frameworks?
 Which frameworks?